 A roadmap to eradicating poverty beyond growth must centre Care

-UN Geneva – MMM's contribution to the initiative led by by Olivier de Schutter, the United Nations Special Rapporteur on Poverty, aimed at establishing a Roadmap for eradicating poverty beyond growth, calls for the establishment of robust care systems as foundation.
+UN Geneva – MMM's contribution to the initiative led by Olivier de Schutter, the United Nations Special Rapporteur on Poverty, aimed at establishing a Roadmap for eradicating poverty beyond growth, calls for the establishment of robust care systems as its foundation.

 The Covid-19 pandemic made this crystal clear: both paid and unpaid care work are essential for wellbeing, for the sustainability of life, and for the functioning of our families, communities and economies.
 Yet they remain undervalued and unsupported.